michiguel/Ordo/README.md

 That will calculate the ratings from games.pgn, save it in ratings.txt, and anchor the engine Engine X to a rating of 2800.
 Names that contain spaces should be surrounded by quote marks as in this example.

+If several input files are used, they can be listed after '--'

+`ordo -a 2800 -A "Engine X" -o ratings.txt -- input1.pgn input2.pgn input3.pgn`

 ### Help
 Other switches are available and information about them can be obtained by typing